-Cedron (pronounced "seedrun") is in his 36th year as a dynamic and gifted bodyworker, is an Expert Level practitioner in the "John F. Barnes, P.T.
-Approach to Myofascial Release", and an NCBTMB Approved Continuing Education Provider.
+Cedron (pronounced "seedrun") has entered his 38th year as a dynamic and gifted bodyworker, is an Expert Level practitioner in the "John F. Barnes, P.T.
+Approach to Myofascial Release", and a National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) Approved Continuing Education Provider.
 An ardent student of the healing arts, he began his journey with the intensive study of subtle energy healing in the late 1970’s and is a graduate of three separate diploma programs in massage & bodywork *.
 He has taken all courses (some twice) in the Barnes' Myofascial Release method (minus Pediatrics).
 His additional three and a half decades of continuing education are too numerous to mention.

 In 1995, Cedron contracted thoracic outlet syndrome - a severe form of repetitive strain injury (RSI) that almost ended his career.
 When all conventional medical treatments failed, he learned “myofascial stretching”, a unique form of self-care that addressed the chronic tightness present in his own body’s connective tissue (fascia).
 So phenomenal was his recovery, he became inspired to develop training programs so that he could assist others afflicted with carpal tunnel and other repetitive strain injuries.
 To date, he has taught these courses for such notable clients as the Boeing Company, the City of Seattle, the Washington Court Reporter Association, and the University of WA School of Nursing Continuing Education Conference.